CapsenR/FWPM_ENGINE_COLLECT_NET_EVENTS/README.md

 Right-click your project in the Solution Explorer and select "Properties".
 Go to Configuration Properties -> Linker -> Input.
 In the "Additional Dependencies" field, add Fwpuclnt.lib.
 Ensure it looks something like this: Fwpuclnt.lib;%(AdditionalDependencies).

+Then Hit run in Visual studio and a command prompt will open with succed/error in Disable net Events Get Net event Value prints current value in the console